Patrick Byrne’s bizarre journey from Overstock CEO to the Jan. 6 insurrection

 November 2020: In an interview with OAN from an undisclosed location, Byrne says the election was rigged and that he has “funded a team of hackers and cybersleuths, other people with odd skills” to unearth the evidence.

-December 2020: Byrne crashes the White House with Flynn and Sidney Powell and ends up in the infamous “unhinged” meeting with President Trump and his top advisors, debating election-fraud claims and their “Stop the Steal” strategy, where one idea reportedly floated was to use the National Guard to seize voting machines.
+December 2020: Byrne crashes the White House with Flynn and Sidney Powell and ends up in the infamous “unhinged” meeting with President Trump and his top advisers, debating election-fraud claims and their “Stop the Steal” strategy, where one idea reportedly floated was to use the National Guard to seize voting machines.
 Byrne later details the night’s events—Swedish meatballs were served— in his book.

 February 2021: Byrne self-publishes a book, The Deep Rig, outlining his election-fraud claims.
 In June, a Byrne-financed “documentary” based on the book is released online.